LunarG/VulkanTools/vktrace/vktrace.md

  - VKTRACE_PAGEGUARD_ENABLE_READ_POST_PROCESS

-    VKTRACE_PAGEGUARD_ENABLE_READ_POST_PROCESS, when set to a non-null value, enables post processing  when read PMB support is enabled.
+    VKTRACE_PAGEGUARD_ENABLE_READ_POST_PROCESS, when set to a non-null value, enables post-processing  when read PMB support is enabled.
 When VKTRACE_PAGEGUARD_ENABLE_READ_PMB is set, PMB processing will sometimes miss writes following reads if writes occur on the same page as a read.
-Set this environment variable to enable post processing to fix missed pmb writes.
+Set this environment variable to enable post-processing to fix missed PMB writes.
 It is supported only on Windows.

  - VKTRACE_TRIM_POST_PROCESS

-    VKTRACE_TRIM_POST_PROCESS enables post processing of trim if its value is 1.
-Other values disable trim post processing.
-Disable post processing means the trimmed trace file will record all the not destroyed objects no matter they are used/referenced in the trim frame range or not.
-Enable post processing will drop most of the pre-trim objects which are not used/referenced in the trim frame range.
-Set this environment variable to 1 to enable post processing of trim to generate a smaller trace file and eliminate most useless pre-trim objects and vulkan calls.
-Do NOT enable trim post processing when there's a large trim frame range because both the referenced pre-trim data and in-trim data are kept in memory until writing to trace file in the trim end frame which may exceeds the system memory.
+    VKTRACE_TRIM_POST_PROCESS enables post-processing of trim if its value is 1.
+Other values disable trim post-processing.
+Disable post-processing means the trimmed trace file will record all the not destroyed objects whether they are used/referenced in the trim frame range or not.
+Enable post-processing will drop most of the pre-trim objects which are not used/referenced in the trim frame range.
+Set this environment variable to 1 to enable post-processing of trim to generate a smaller trace file and eliminate most useless pre-trim objects and Vulkan calls.
+Do NOT enable trim post-processing when there's a large trim frame range because both the referenced pre-trim data and in-trim data are kept in memory until writing to trace file in the trim end frame which may exceeds the system memory.

 ## Android